Frans-Willem/CsrSpiDrivers/README.md

 ### Using the driver

+#### Choosing LPT transport

+Newer BlueSuite defaults to using CSR USB SPI programmer, to use csr-spi-ftdi as programmer You need to select LPT transport (sometimes called "SPI BCCMD").
+Use `-TRANS "SPITRANS=LPT SPIPORT=1"` option for command line tools.

+#### Options

 Csr-spi-ftdi driver supports several options, that can be set as environment variables or using the -TRANS option to most CSR commandline apps.

-#### Options

 * `FTDI_BASE_CLOCK` - Base clock frequency in Hz, default is 4 MHz.
 Changing
   this value proportionally changes all SPI clock rates.